IT'S A BIRD, IT'S A PLANE, NO...IT'S AN AFRICAN KID HERO: THE TYPE OF HERO ARCHETYPES FOR AFRICAN KIDS ANIMATION THAT OFFER MORE TO ANIMATION

 Why Hero Types Matter

-The heroes kids admire become mirrors and maps, this essentially means, it forms, mirrors of who they are and maps for who they can become
+The heroes kids admire become mirrors and maps, which essentially means, it forms, mirrors of who they are and maps for who they can become

 If we only give them super-powered fighters, we teach them that only the “strongest” matter.